SceneCOT: Eliciting Grounded Chain-of-Thought Reasoning in 3D Scenes: Introduction

 \section{Introduction}

-Understanding 3D scenes is a fundamental capability for building human-level embodied agents \citep{chen2019holistic++,yang2025thinking,chen2024spatialvlm,song2025robospatial}.
-Despite growing interest and progress in this area \citep{chen2024grounded3dllm,jia2024sceneverse,zhu2024pq3d,huang2023embodied,chen2023unit3d,zhou2024uni3d}, reasoning in complex 3D environments remains highly challenging.
-Unlike image-based reasoning \citep{guo2023images,ou2024chain,chen2024visual,liu2023visual}, 3D reasoning—especially in embodied and situated settings \citep{ma2023sqa3d,linghu2024msr3d}—requires navigating large spaces, interpreting intricate spatial relations, and coping with partial observability.
+Understanding 3D scenes is a fundamental capability for building human-level embodied agents \citep{chen2019holistic++,yang2025thinking,chen2024spatialvlm,gong2023arnold,song2025robospatial}.
+Despite growing interest and progress in this area \citep{chen2024grounded3dllm,jia2024sceneverse,zhu2024pq3d,huang2023embodied,chen2023unit3d,zhou2024uni3d}, reasoning in complex 3D environments remains highly challenging, especially in embodied and situated settings \citep{ma2023sqa3d,linghu2024msr3d}.
+Reasoning in 3D scenes requires navigating large spaces, interpreting intricate spatial relations, and coping with partial observability.
 Addressing these challenges calls for principled task decomposition and step-by-step reasoning, yet existing research has largely overlooked this aspect.

 Recent benchmarks highlight the consequences of this gap.
-In particular, Beacon3D \citep{huang2025beacon3d} reveals that current 3D vision-language models often produce plausible answers without grounding them in the scene, leading to poor grounding–QA coherence.
+In particular, Beacon3D \citep{huang2025beacon3d} reveals that current 3D vision-language models often produce plausible answers without grounding them in the scene, leading to poor grounding-QA coherence.
 This underlines a fundamental limitation: while models may generate fluent responses, they fail to connect intermediate grounding steps with the final reasoning outcome.
 We argue that achieving human-like 3D reasoning requires answers that emerge from transparent, grounded, and stepwise reasoning processes.

 In the language domain, Chain-of-Thought (CoT) reasoning \citep{wei2022chainofthought} has demonstrated the power of step-by-step problem decomposition, enabling large language models to achieve superhuman performance in math, science, and logic tasks \citep{wei2022chainofthought,guo2025deepseekr1,jaech2024openai-o1}.
 CoT mirrors human cognition by breaking complex problems into manageable subproblems, a paradigm that naturally aligns with the multi-hop reasoning needed in 3D scenes.
 Yet, directly transferring CoT to 3D settings is nontrivial due to the difficulty of aligning language-based reasoning with multimodal 3D scene representations.
 To date, CoT has been explored in 2D vision-language reasoning \citep{shao2024visualcot,liu2025spatialcot}, leaving its potential in 3D reasoning largely untapped.